 Among the Dothraki, weddings occur beneath the open sky.
 The ceremony might last the entire day, during which the guests feast, drink, dance, and fight.
 A wedding without at least three deaths is seen as a dull afair.
 Towards the end of the ceremony, the bride is presented with her bride gifts.
 A khaleesi will be presented with a gift from each of her husbands bloodriders, which she is to decline and give to her husband instead.
 Following the receiving of the gifts, the khal and khaleesi will consumate their marriage.
 Following the wedding, the khal is to present his new bride to the dosh khaleen at Vaes Dothrak.

 Following the feast, the bedding takes place.
-The bride is escorted to her bedroom, usually by the mean from the feast, who will undress the bride along the way, making rude jokes.
+The bride is escorted to her bedroom, usually by the male guests from the feast, who will undress the bride along the way while making rude jokes.
 The women at the feast will do the groom the same honors.
 Usually, once the bride and groom are in the bedchamber they are left alone, though wedding guests might stand on the other side of the door, shouting suggestions.
 Nonetheless, in some cases, witnesses might be present for the bedding, though it is unknown how far this witness duty goes.

 Even though it is rare for a marriage to occur before the bride has had her first flowering, they do sometimes occur.
 However, it is considered to be perverse to bed a bride who is so young.
 Nonetheless, it is considered to be bad luck for the marriage if the man to sleep apart from his bride on their wedding night.